 Evidence and Efficacy

-In 2003, Niederwieser et al presented the findings of a phase I clinical trial utilising low dose TBI (200cGy on day 0) and fludarabine (30mg/m2 days -4 to -2) based conditioning in HLA matched and mismatched unrelated transplants.r Included in this study were patients with haematological diseases treatable by allogeneic HCT who were ineligible for conventional allogeneic HCT because of age (greater than 50 yrs) and/or significant concomitant disease or preceding extensive therapies, such as failed autologous or allogeneic transplant.
-Exclusion criteria were CrCl less than or equal to 50 mL/min, LVEF less than or equal to 30%, bilirubin greater than 2 X ULN and/or transaminases greater than 4 X ULN, DLCO less than 35%, and Karnofsky performance score less than 50.
+In 2003, Niederwieser et al presented the findings of a phase I clinical trial utilising low dose TBI (200cGy on day 0) and fludarabine (30mg/m2 days -4 to -2) based conditioning in HLA matched and mismatched unrelated transplants.r The study included patients with haematological diseases who were ineligible for conventional allogeneic SCT because of age (> 50 yrs) and/or significant concomitant disease or preceding extensive therapies, such as failed SCT.
+Exclusion criteria included CrCl ≤ 50 mL/min, LVEF ≤ 30%, bilirubin > 2 X ULN and/or transaminases > 4 X ULN, DLCO < 35%, and Karnofsky performance score < 50.
 Post transplant immunosuppression was with CSP and MMF.
-CSP levels were targeted at about 500 ng/mL and tapered from +64 or +100 through +180.
-MMF 15 mg/kg PO was given till +27 or +40 and tapered through +96.
+CSP levels were targeted at ~500 ng/mL and tapered from +64 or +100 through +180.
+MMF 15 mg/kg PO was given til +27 or +40 and tapered through +96.
 52 patients, median age 48 yrs, 88% of whom had undergone previous conventional transplantation or had refractory/advanced disease, were included in this study.
 Primary endpoint was mixed chimerism at +28, with complete chimerism achieved for NK cells at +28, granulocytes +56 and +180 for CD3 cells.
 Primary and secondary graft rejection occurred in 12% pts. aGVHD rates were grade II 42%, grade III 8% and grade IV in 13%.
 GVHD was fatal in 9%.
 Day 100 TRM was 11%.
 45% achieved CR, including molecular remissions.
 1 yr. mortality from disease progression was 27%.
 6 patients had donor leukocyte infusion (DLI) for relapsed or persistent disease.
 At a median follow up of 19 months, OS was 35%, with DFS 25%.r